andrewgormley/bakedco/site/content/modern-slavery.md

 Relevant e-learning training materials are available to all staff and will be made compulsory for those involved in recruiting and sourcing/managing a supply chain so that they are able to identify risk factors, understand the implications and assist us with implementing the requirements of the Act effectively.

-This statement is made pursuant to section 54 (1) of the UK Modern Slavery Act 2015 and constitutes Baked’s slavery and human trafficking statement for the financial year ending 31st March 2021.
+This statement is made pursuant to section 54 (1) of the UK Modern Slavery Act 2015 and constitutes Baked’s slavery and human trafficking statement for the financial year ending 31st December 2022.

 This statement was approved by Dan Bulman, CEO of Baked Creative Limited, and will be updated and reviewed annually.